Hero image

 (0)

 Supports Spaced Retrieval | Low-Stakes Quizzing | Interleaving Practice | Revision Made Easy These retrieval grid worksheets are the perfect resource for GCSE and A-Level teachers looking to boost long-term memory, support knowledge recall, and improve exam performance.
+Ai was used to help make these resources.
 Each retrieval activity is carefully designed to match the official specification points from leading UK exam boards, making them ideal for Ofsted-ready planning, intervention, revision, and classroom assessment.
 What’s Included: A retrieval grid for every specification point Covers all major topics from start to finish 4-question format per grid (recall, apply, explain, evaluate) Editable in Word / Google Docs – fully customisable Perfect for starter tasks, exit tickets, homework, or weekly revision Can be used for self-assessment, peer review, or teacher-led quiz practice Colour-coded or levelled for challenge and differentiation Ideal For: Teachers looking to embed retrieval practice and interleaving GCSE revision resources and A-Level memory boosters Knowledge organisers in action Daily Do Nows, lesson starters, and plenary activities Students preparing for mock exams, end-of-topic tests, and final assessments One retrieval grid per specification point 3.1.1.1 Economic activity 3.1.1.2 The factors of production 3.1.1.3 Making choices 3.1.2.1 Markets and allocation of resources 3.1.2.2 Economic sectors 3.1.2.3 Specialisation, division of labour, and exchange 3.1.3.1 Demand for goods and services 3.1.3.2 Supply for goods and services 3.1.3.3 Equilibrium price 3.1.3.4 Intermarket relationships 3.1.3.5 Price elasticity of demand 3.1.3.6 Price elasticity of supply 3.1.4.1 The importance of cost, revenue and profit for producers 3.1.4.2 Production and productivity 3.1.4.3 Economies of scale 3.1.5.1 The importance of market structures on producers and consumers 3.1.5.2 Competitive markets 3.1.5.3 Non-competitive markets 3.1.5.4 The labour market 3.1.6.1 Misallocation of resources 3.1.6.2 Externalities 3.2.1.1 Interest rates, saving, borrowing, spending and investment 3.2.1.2 Government income and expenditure 3.2.2.1 Economic objectives of the government 3.2.2.2 Economic growth 3.2.2.3 Employment and unemployment 3.2.2.4 Inflation and price stability 3.2.2.5 Balance of payments 3.2.2.6 Distribution of income 3.2.3.1 Fiscal policy 3.2.3.2 Monetary policy 3.2.3.3 Supply-side policies 3.2.3.4 Policies to correct positive and negative externalities 3.2.4.1 Why countries trade and the importance of international trade to the UK 3.2.4.2 Exchange rates 3.2.4.3 Free-trade agreements including the European Union 3.2.4.4 Globalisation: benefits and drawbacks 3.2.5.1 The role of money 3.2.5.2 The role and importance of the financial sector for the economy

 Retrieval grids A level economics